ophian/ophian.github.io/_posts/2021-11-26-Serendipity-Styx-AV1-Image-File-support.md

     <h3>CURRENT IMPORTANT DRAWBACKS of using AVIF format</h3>

-    <p>While most of the things about AVIF are very promising and it is likely to
+    <p>While most of the things about AVIF are VERY promising and it is likely to
     become the standard for media delivery in the future, there are some shortcomings that we should be aware of before migrating to AVIF.</p>